-If you were a victim of a truck crash, one of your top questions after you decide you have a case against the negligent driver could be “How long will it take to settle my case?”
+If you were a victim of a truck accident, one of your top questions after you decide you have a case against the negligent driver could be “How long will it take to settle my case?”
 That’s a common question for crash victims.
 Your medical bills may be mounting, and it is always hard to pay the bills and other living expenses when you are too hurt to work.
 Unfortunately, these cases can take longer to settle than automobile crash cases unless you are willing to accept a quick settlement for much less than you are entitled to—something that would be a big mistake.

 Factors That Influence How Long it Will Take to Resolve Your Big-Rig Case

-One reason a truck crash case can take longer to settle is that trucks are different from cars.
+One reason a truck accident case can take longer to settle is that trucks are different from cars.
 The size and massive weight of these trucks makes it much more likely that they will cause more catastrophic injuries than other crashes—especially when the vehicles are being driven at high speeds on a highway.
 This makes proving liability and your injuries more complicated.
 Factors that can influence how quickly your case can be resolved include: